BrokenButler/SetAltitudeRange/README.md

  - Set your wanted altitude range
  - Click the "Set Altitude Range" button
  - Lock the heightmap (check the checkbox next to the lock icon on the right hand side)

+Always unlock the heightmap before setting a new range, as otherwise the new range won't be saved and will be reverted as soon as you move the map or otherwise update it.